 I want to wish Albertans a very happy National Forest Week.
 This great province is home to some of the most beautiful forests in the world.
-Many are surprised to learn that Alberta’s Green Area, or forested land, makes up about 60 per cent of the province (that’s roughly 87 million acres or 40 million hectares).
+Many are surprised to learn that Alberta’s Green Area, or forested land, makes up about 60% of the province (that’s roughly 87 million acres or 40 million hectares).

 This year’s theme for National Forest Week – “Our forests – continually giving” – highlights the wide range of social, cultural, environmental and economic benefits our forests provide us.